 4. Defense of Marriage Amendments (DOMA)

 Marriage is commonly defined as “a union between a man and a woman.”
 During the early 2000s, many laws banning same-sex marriage were put in place through state constitutional amendments.
 These laws are collectively called Defense of Marriage Amendments.
-And in these cases, legislatures or citizens proposed ban’s to same-sex marriages through ballot measures were approved by 29 states.
+And in these cases, 29 states approved bans to same-sex marriages through ballot measures that were proposed by legislatures or citizens.

 For example, on Georgia’s 2004 ballot a ballot measure appeared titled the Georgia Definition of Marriage Amendment.
 This was a legislatively referred constitutional amendment that asked citizens to vote on whether the state constitution should be amended to only recognize marriage as “only the union of a man and woman.”
 It was approved with 76% of voters in favor of this amendment.
 (Source: Ballotpedia)